Nolte: Boring, Irrelevant Sunday Shows Suffer Steep Ratings Decline

 Why tune into a show when you already know what’s going to happen, what will be said, and who will say it?

-Because both are were intelligent, Fox’s Mike Wallace and NBC’s Chuck Todd used to at least surprise me once in a while, but Trump broke them both.
+Because both are were intelligent, Fox’s Chris Wallace and NBC’s Chuck Todd used to at least surprise me once in a while, but Trump broke them both.
 Today, ChuckWallace is just like JakeStephanopoWhoeversHostingCBS — both are #Resistance Parrots terrified to step off the left-wing plantation, terrified of the Twitters, of the mob, of challenging even the madness of a mentally ill man in a dress sharing a locker room with your daughter.

 What kind of “news man” devotes a full hour to climate alarmism without inviting even a single dissenting voice on board?